subgeniuskitty/vvhitespace/stdlib/README.md

-the mismatch between the VVhitespace language's sign-magnitude representation of integers and the interpreter's internal twos-complement representation, bit arrays with a leading `1` (i.e. negative numbers) may appear quite different then expected in your source code.
+the mismatch between the VVhitespace language's sign-magnitude representation of integers and the interpreter's internal twos-complement representation, bit arrays with a leading `1` (i.e. negative numbers) may appear quite different than expected in your source code.

 For example, to push a 64-bit array of all `1`'s on to the stack we must push `SSTTN`, or `-1`.